Residential Care Programs

 - Young adults without resources, including a supporting family and financial means

-- Young adults who need assistance coping with problems due to developmental delays or social adjustments.
+- May consider young adults who need assistance coping with problems due to some minor developmental delays or social adjustments.

 Independent Living Program